-It's good to see this reader recognizes Mary as the New Eve, who "bore God" but I think the Bible goes well beyond these claims, discussed here.
-Also, I don't think I would limit the Early Fathers to what is listed here.
+It's good to see this reader recognizes Mary as the New Eve, who "bore God" but The Bible goes well beyond these claims, discussed here.
+Also, we don't limit the Early Fathers to what is listed here.
 They have quite a bit to say about Mary, from the documents we have and we know there are many more that have been lost to antiquity when Jerusalem was sacked and the early Christians were getting burnt, eaten, beaten and scattered.
-For example, Irenaeus said:

 "By obeying, she became a cause of salvation for herself and for the whole human race."
 (III, 22, 4)

 Irenaeus was a student of Polycarp, who was a student of John the Apostle.
 That's about as early as you can get.
-I would say this statement is well beyond the limitations that our Evangelical friend has placed on the Fathers.
-I'd also clarify, when they said she was a virgin, the Early Fathers believed her to be "ever-virgin" all her life.
+We would say this statement is well beyond the limitations that our Evangelical friend has placed on the Fathers.
+We'd also clarify, when they said she was a virgin, the Early Fathers believed her to be "ever-virgin" all her life.
 Also our friend said they believed "she bore God. " It would be more accurate to say they believed her to be the "Mother of God."
 She was not some kind of surrogate mother that God used like an incubator for his Son.
-It was the "Mother of God" dogma that defeated the heresy of Nestorias, who tried to separate Jesus who is God, from Jesus who is human.
-Nestorias thought Jesus' body was like a milk bottle that the spirit of God was poured into, as if God didn't really become fully human, but rather wore his humanity like a suit.
-When actually Jesus' body is more like the paint on the Mona Lisa.
+It was the "Mother of God" dogma that defeated the heresy of Nestorias, who tried to separate Jesus - who is God, from Jesus - who is human.
+Nestorias' concept of Jesus' humanity could be compared to a milk bottle that the spirit of God was poured into, as if God didn't really become fully human, but rather wore his humanity like a suit.
+Whereas Jesus' body is more like the paint on the Mona Lisa.

 There are those who say the Catholics made up this Mary thing out of thin air in the last century or so - that she was no part of early Christianity.
 Paradoxically there is another crowd who dismiss Mary as the ancient pagan goddess Gaia (mother earth) long predating Christ.
 Some Evangelicals seem to reach far for an explanation for the Catholic relationship to Mary.
 Catholics think the best place to look is the Bible and the early Church.